Ananth7677/FinDOCRAG/README.md

 ```

 You can also run `main.py` from your IDE.
 Open [Swagger UI](http://127.0.0.1:8000/docs)
 to try the endpoints.
-Each POST waits for its work to complete and returns output
+Each POST waits for its work to complete.
+Processing stages
-file paths relative to the project root.
+return a stage/status/output-path object; `/api/userquery` returns an answer and
+citations. `/health` checks API availability only, not database or Gemini access.

 | Method | Endpoint | Action / prerequisite |
 | --- | --- | --- |